-- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.
+- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.

-7 Select the types of data that you want to collect.

-NOTE: Collecting mailbox permissions data can be resource intensive.
+- 7 Select the types of data that you want to collect. - NOTE: Collecting mailbox permissions data can be resource intensive.
 It is recommended that you create a separate instance of the Exchange Configuration data source to collect permissions.,